Customizing the in-app assistant¶

 Enable this option to keep the latest button position after the page refresh.

 The button position is kept during the current dialog session.
-Once a new dialog session starts, the button is put to the default position.
+When a new dialog session starts, the button is put to the default position.

 Default |